-Typical household kitchen pantries frequently include things like flour, oatmeal, corn meal and cereal.
+Typical household kitchen pantries are filled with shelving full of things like flour, oatmeal, corn meal and cereal.
 Meaning chances are pretty high that if you haven’t already, you will in the future, end up with pantry pests.
 Often many of these pests are unknowingly brought in after a trip to the grocery store.
 They can actually be in the food, hiding under the sealed flaps of a box, or inside both plastic and paper grocery bags, including your own reusable bags.

 Common Pantry Pests